-SpO2 monitors your blood oxygen levels while VO2 can give you a good understanding of where you stand in terms of fitness.
+SpO2 monitors your blood oxygen levels, while VO2 can give you a good understanding of where you stand regarding fitness.

-As we mentioned before, a removable band can make a huge difference in terms of lifespan.
-Cause if your band breaks and you have the option of replacing it, that can cost as little a few bucks.
+As we mentioned before, a removable band can significantly affect lifespan.
+Cause if your band breaks and you have the option of replacing it, that can cost as little as a few bucks.
 But if it’s not removable, you are losing a whole smartwatch for a $12 damage that could have easily been fixed.

-And that’s without even mentioning the possibilities of choosing any band you want so that you’ll be able to stylize it to your personal preference.
+And that’s without even mentioning the possibility of choosing any band you want so that you’ll be able to stylize it to your personal preference.